SzyJar/AccEnchantingAssistant/README.md

 Visit https://szyjar.github.io/AccEnchantingAssistant/ for live project.

-Please note that the values provided by this tool may not be accurate.

 ## Application description

 Application allows to estimate average cost of making accesory of given enchant level.
 It also attempts to determine failstack values and cron strategy for minimal silver cost.